|The Green Papers|

 Continuing the example from above: For Candidate A: 3 (total precinct delegates) × 34 (supporters) ÷ 57 (total attendees) = 1.789 which rounds to 2 precinct delegates.
 Candidate B receives 3 × 23 ÷ 57 = 1.211 which rounds to 1 precinct delegate.
 Note: Due to rounding, the sum of precinct delegates may exceed the total number of precinct delegates allocated to the caucus.
 If this happens, round down the candidate with the smallest fraction.
 Candidates receiving 1 precinct delegate are not subject to this rule, that is, candidates cannot loose their only precinct delegate during this adjustment.

-National Convention delegates are allocated from the state delegate equivalency results of the precinct and virtual caucuses.
-In addition, the first and last expression of perference are recorded.
+National Convention delegates are allocated from the state delegate equivalency results of the precinct caucuses.
+In addition, the first and last expression of preference are recorded.

 How the Democratic Proportional Delegate Allocation Math works.